-During the first month of the academic year, all the Department Graduate Students will be responsible for: (1) recommending an Ombuds, (2) planning the annual Raviola seminar and reception, (3) selecting representatives to designated Department Committees (4) selecting their graduate student representatives, who act as the primary spokespersons for graduate student concerns and 5) scheduling the annual 20-minute research updates by PhD candidates to the department (Thursdays at 2 pm).
+During the first month of the academic year, all the Department Graduate Students will be responsible for: (1) recommending a Graduate Student Advocate, (2) planning the annual Raviola seminar and reception, (3) selecting representatives to designated Department Committees (4) selecting their graduate student representatives, who act as the primary spokespersons for graduate student concerns and 5) scheduling the annual 20-minute research updates by PhD candidates to the department (Thursdays at 2 pm).

-L. Ombuds
+L. Graduate Student Advocate

-A member of the Department will be selected to serve as Ombuds; in this role, the faculty member will mediate any dispute or hear any concerns from those who wish to discuss an issue outside of the normal administrative structure of the Department.
-Interactions with the Ombuds will be held in confidence, unless requested by the student or if there is a safety concern.
-The Ombuds will be selected by the Graduate Students on an annual basis; students must inform the GEC of the selection.
+A member of the Department will be selected to serve as Graduate Student Advocate; in this role, the faculty member will mediate any dispute or hear any concerns from those who wish to discuss an issue outside of the normal administrative structure of the Department.
+Interactions with the Graduate Student Advocate will be held in confidence, unless requested by the student or if there is a safety concern.
+The Graduate Student Advocate will be selected by the Graduate Students on an annual basis; students must inform the GEC of the selection.